 IRS Tax Form 7004 is the Application for Automatic Extension of Time to File Certain Business Income Tax, Information, and Other Returns.

-IRS Form 7004 is a tax extension for businesses, corporations, partnerships, and certain trusts.
+IRS Form 7004 is a tax extension application for businesses, corporations, partnerships, and certain trusts.
 This tax form has three parts ― depending on the type of tax extension being requested, the entity must complete Part I or Part II, and everyone must complete Part III.

 Note that you cannot e-file your tax extension request for certain tax forms ― including Form 8612, 8613, 8725, 8831, 8876, or 706-GS(D).
 To get an extension for these forms, you must mail a paper tax extension request (Form 7004) to the IRS.